Moment maps and cohomology of non-reductive quotients: Introduction

 \section{Introduction}

-The aim of this paper is to extend the results of the second author \cite{francesthesis} and Martin \cite{SM} in computing the rational cohomology of reductive GIT quotients to cases when the group which acts is not necessarily reductive.
+The aim of this paper is to extend the results of \cite{jeffreykirwan,francesthesis,SM} on computing the rational cohomology of GIT quotients of complex projective varieties by reductive group actions to cases when the group which acts is not necessarily reductive.
 The methods developed in this paper are used in \cite{bkGGL} to prove the Green--Griffiths--Lang conjecture and Kobayashi conjecture on hyperbolicity for generic projective hypersurfaces with polynomial degree, see \S \ref{sec:applications}.

-In \cite{BDHK0,BDHK2} the existence was proved of projective GIT quotients of complex projective varieties by suitable linear actions of linear algebraic groups with internally graded unipotent radicals.
-Here we say that a linear algebraic group $H=U\rtimes R$ over $\CC$, with unipotent radical $U$ and Levi subgroup $R$, has internally graded unipotent radical if $R$ has a central one-dimensional torus $\lambda: \GG_m \to Z(R)$ whose weights for the adjoint action on the Lie algebra of $U$ are all strictly positive.
-When $H$ acts linearly on a projective variety and \lq semistability coincides with stability' for the action of $\hat{U} = U \rtimes \lambda(\GG_m)$, it is shown in \cite{BDHK2} that --- after proper adjustment of the linearisation --- many of the key features and computational strengths of reductive GIT extend to this non-reductive situation.
+In \cite{BDHK,BDHK2} projective GIT quotients of complex projective varieties by suitable linear actions of linear algebraic groups with internally graded unipotent radicals are studied.
+Here we say that a linear algebraic group $H=U\rtimes R$ over $\CC$, with unipotent radical $U$ and Levi subgroup $R$, has internally graded unipotent radical if $R$ has a central one-parameter subgroup $\lambda: \GG_m \to Z(R)$ whose weights for the adjoint action on the Lie algebra of $U$ are all strictly positive; here $\GG_m = \CC^*$ is the multiplicative group.
+When $H$ acts linearly on a projective variety such that semistability coincides with stability in a suitable sense, it is shown in \cite{BDHK2} that --- after appropriate adjustment of the linearisation --- many of the key features and computational strengths of reductive GIT extend to this non-reductive situation.
 The present paper studies the rational cohomology of these non-reductive GIT quotients.